New Moon on

 True anomaly ∠205.9°

-The true anomaly is ∠205.9°.
-At the beginning of the next synodic month the true anomaly is going to be ∠236.1°.
+The true anomaly of the Moon orbit is ∠205.9° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠236.1°.

 Moon after apogee

-2 days after point of apogee on 1 September 2005 at 02:35 in ♌ Leo.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 13 days, until the Moon reaches the point of next perigee on 16 September 2005 at 13:58 in ♒ Aquarius.
+2 days since point of apogee on 1 September 2005 at 02:35 in ♌ Leo the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 13 days until the Moon reaches the point of next perigee on 16 September 2005 at 13:58 in ♒ Aquarius.

 Distance to Moon 403 498 km